melli79/melli79.github.io/post/03cenumberguessing/index.md

-After we have counted smurfs last time, we want to guess some numbers this time.
+After we have counted smurfs and guessed numbers last time, we want to print some numbers this time.

 # 0. Our Goal

-Here are 2 sample sessions (样本会议):
+Here are 2 samples (样本会议):

 ```log
   Number guessing Game